-In my previous blog post, I wrote about how Dan Porter Motors’ service department in Dickinson, North Dakota tried to steal money from me by wanting to perform repairs on my vehicle that didn’t need to be done.
+In my previous blog post, I wrote about Dan Porter Motors’ service department in Dickinson, North Dakota, how I believed that they were trying to steal money from me by wanting to perform repairs on my vehicle that didn’t need to be done.

 When I went to Dan Porter Motors on Tuesday, I did see many new people, and the service department seemed very different.
 To be honest, before any work was done on my vehicle, I got the impression that this dealership service department had been downgraded.
 I got the impression that there must have been a mass firing, a mass quitting, or many employees leaving Dickinson.